What is first click testing?

 By observing the user pattern, one could redesign the interface so that the user journey will naturally flow from one thing to another.
 A cluster of wrong answers in the heat map could suggest confusion generated among the users while accomplishing the given task.

-Measuring the time taken to make the click is another important factor.
-Users taking a relatively long time indicates confusion.
-On the other hand, if the users reach the wrong option quickly, that could suggest something that looks so much like the right option so that they don’t see the right option.
+Task completion doesn’t always mean an effective user interface.
+So, measuring the time taken to click is another important factor.
+Taking a long time to decide indicates confusion.
+On the other hand, if the users reach the wrong option quickly, that could suggest something that looks so much like the right option that they don’t see the right option.

 UsabilityHub is a tool that could tell us so much more than where the user clicked.
 It provides click cluster maps that display customer answers to follow-up questions when you hover over a cluster.